 Tomorrow we publish my September blogs in the October issue of The Leader Letter.
 A continuing focus of many of my blog posts and articles is understanding what strengths others see in me and building those from good to great.
 One of the blogs in tomorrow’s newsletter, “Building Leadership Strengths is 2 – 3 Times More Effective Than Fixing Weaknesses,” shows the results of a series of pre- and post-studies in which Zenger Folkman examined the impact of leaders choosing to fix weaknesses versus building on existing strengths.
 12 to 18 months later the leaders who magnified their existing strengths showed two – three times more improvement in leadership effectiveness than leaders who worked on fixing their weaknesses.

-Learn more about strengths-based leadership and coaching skills development in my complimentary webinar 11 Keys to Building Extraordinary Leaders and Coaches on October 8.
-Hundreds of sites have registered so far.
-Connections are limited but are still available if you register soon.
+Learn more about strengths-based leadership and coaching skills development in my complimentary webinar 11 Keys to Building Extraordinary Leaders and Coaches.